suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/heatmap%20correlation.jpg"/>

-Further taking a look at the scatterplot between target and the number of sentences, it is evident to a certain extent that the number of sentences have a positive relationship with text difficulty.
-While not have a strong correlation, it can have some impact on our model predictions.
+Examining the scatterplot depicting the relationship between the target variable and the number of sentences, we observe a discernible, albeit moderate, positive association.
+This suggests that the number of sentences in a text has a certain degree of influence on its difficulty.
+Although the correlation is not particularly strong, it can still contribute to the predictive performance of our models.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/scatterplot%20sentences%20target.jpg"/>